 Slowly but surely, each store got better and better.
 I spent hours scouring the web for new techniques to test.
 Days, meticulously crafting ads in photoshop (which I had never previously used...).
 Months, revamping my website to make it more user friendly and enticing.

 Finally, 6 months later, my once a week(ish) sales became a steady, daily stream.
 A month later, I became profitable.
 Next thing I knew, I had my first successful store on my hands that was generating 10x the money I would have made in my first year as a consultant and then on Black Friday, well, just see for yourself...

 The craziest 48 hours of my life.
 Nothing else even comes close.

 Since that first store, I’ve gone on to do over 8 figures in sales through eCommerce and the “far-fetched” goals I had as a college Senior have manifested into my everyday life.
-I’m so blessed to now live in a beautiful home in Hollywood Hills, mingle with childhood idols like Magic Johnson, and become the youngest person ever elected to Forbes Business Council.
+I’m so blessed to now live in a beautiful home in Hollywood Hills, own the electric concept car of my dreams, and mingle with childhood idols like Magic Johnson.

 My house in Hollywood Hills.
 I love my Midwestern roots, but can't stand the cold!

 That being said, above all the flashy titles and exotic purchases, my most treasured experience as a successful eCommerce entrepreneur will always be seeing the look on my mom’s face when I surprised her by paying off the mortgage on my childhood home and starting a college fund for my brother.